blockchainsllc/in3-docs/docs/api-cmd.rst

 API Reference CMD
 *****************

-Incubed can be used as a command-line utility or as a tool in bash-scripts.
+Incubed can be used as a command-line utility or as a tool in Bash scripts.
 This tool will execute a JSON-RPC request and write the result to standard output.

 Usage
 #####